 There is another reason this item belongs in the rebuilt library.

-AmazingJews has often treated Israel's hospitals only as symbols of national innovation or national heroism.
+AmazingJews has often treated Israel's hospitals as symbols of national medical ingenuity or national heroism.
 That frame gets thin quickly.
-The more interesting angle is that some Israeli medical institutions function as regional knowledge hubs, not only for domestic patients but for targeted training and partnership abroad.
-That role is especially worth tracking when it crosses Jewish and non-Jewish lines in unshowy ways.
+The more interesting angle is that some Israeli medical institutions function as regional knowledge hubs, for domestic patients and for targeted training and partnership abroad.
+That role is especially useful to track when it crosses Jewish and non-Jewish lines in unshowy ways.

 The Jewish angle here is not that the recipients were Jewish.
 It is that the helping institution can reasonably be read through a tikkun-olam lens precisely because the aid is not parochial.